 Once the cause of imbalance is identified, the Center’s highly qualified audiologists, occupational therapists and physical therapists develop an individualized treatment plan for each patient.

-You might benefit from vestibular/balance rehabilitation if:
+You might benefit from vestibular rehabilitation if:

-Yyou feel dizzy when you:
+You feel dizzy when you:

 - Look up